coderkevin/mini-nes/screen/README.md

 # Known Limitations

-- The default console is visible while the action is loading.

 - If after running an action, the process exits, no further action will be taken by this script.
 The most likely scenario for this is exiting RetroArch by hitting `[select]+[start]` In that case, the user will see the console and a different action must be run.